-- Intellectual Property means: (a) inventions, technologies, designs, drawings, data, software, formulas, compositions, processes, techniques, works of authorship, trademarks, service marks, and logos that are created, conceived, discovered, made, developed, altered, or reduced to practice with Agreement or match funds during or after the Agreement term; (b) any associated proprietary rights to these items, such as patent and copyright; and (c) any upgrades or revisions to these items. - Invention means contractor-owned intellectual property that is patentable. - Load-serving entity means a company or other organization that provides electricity to EPIC ratepayers. - Match Funds means cash or in-kind (i.e., non-cash) contributions provided by the Contractor or a third party for a project funded by the Energy Commission.
-If this Agreement resulted from a solicitation, refer to the solicitation's discussion of match funding for guidelines specific to the project. - Materials means the substances used to construct a finished object, commodity, device, article, or product, such as equipment. - Ownership means exclusive possession of all rights to property, including the right to use and transfer property. - Pre-existing Intellectual Property means: (a) inventions, technologies, designs, drawings, data, software, formulas, compositions, processes, techniques, works of authorship, trademarks, service marks, and logos that the Contractor or a third party owned or possessed prior to the effective date of this Agreement and that have not been developed, altered, or reduced to practice with Energy Commission or match funds; and (b) associated proprietary rights to these items that are obtained without Energy Commission or match funds, such as patent and copyright. - Project means the entire effort undertaken and planned by the Contractor and consisting of the work fun ded by the Energy Commission.
-The project may coincide with or extend beyond the Agreement term. - Project-Relevant Pre-existing Intellectual Property and Project-Relevant Independently Funded Intellectual Property mean pre-existing and independently funded intellectual property used to support a premise, postulate, or conclusion referred to or expressed in any deliverable under this Agreement. - Sale, Sales, and Sold mean the sale, license, lease, or other transfer of intellectual property. - Sales Price means the price at which intellectual property is sold, excluding normal returns and allowances such as sales tax. - State means the state of California and all California state agencies within it, including but not limited to commissions, boards, offices, and departments.
+- Intellectual Property means: (a) inventions, technologies, designs, drawings, data, software, formulas, compositions, processes, techniques, works of authorship, trademarks, service marks, and logos that are created, conceived, discovered, made, developed, altered, or reduced to practice with Agreement or match funds during or after the Agreement term; (b) any associated proprietary rights to these items, such as patent and copyright; and (c) any upgrades or revisions to these items. - Invention means contractor-owned intellectual property that is patentable.

-• Work Authorization means a contract that supplements the Scope of Work and budget of an existing contract that is broadly drafted to meet the Energy Commission's future, undetermined needs.
+- Load-serving entity means a company or other organization that provides electricity to EPIC ratepayers. - Match Funds means cash or in-kind (i.e., non-cash) contributions provided by the Contractor or a third party for a project funded by the Energy Commission.
+If this Agreement resulted from a solicitation, refer to the solicitation's discussion of match funding for guidelines specific to the project. - Materials means the substances used to construct a finished object, commodity, device, article, or product, such as equipment. - Ownership means exclusive possession of all rights to property, including the right to use and transfer property. - Pre-existing Intellectual Property means: (a) inventions, technologies, designs, drawings, data, software, formulas, compositions, processes, techniques, works of authorship, trademarks, service marks, and logos that the Contractor or a third party owned or possessed prior to the effective date of this Agreement and that have not been developed, altered, or reduced to practice with Energy Commission or match funds; and (b) associated proprietary rights to these items that are obtained without Energy Commission or match funds, such as patent and copyright. - Project means the entire effort undertaken and planned by the Contractor and consisting of the work funded by the Energy Commission.
+The project may coincide with or extend beyond the Agreement term. - Project-Relevant Pre-existing Intellectual Property and Project-Relevant Independently Funded Intellectual Property mean pre-existing and independently funded intellectual property used to support a premise, postulate, or conclusion referred to or expressed in any deliverable under this Agreement. - State means the state of California and all California state agencies within it, including but not limited to commissions, boards, offices, and departments. - Work Authorization means a contract that supplements the Scope of Work and budget of an existing contract that is broadly drafted to meet the Energy Commission's future, undetermined needs.